 When a student's achievement level is no longer acceptable to the university, the student is subject to dismissal from the university.
-The student will receive a letter of dismissal status from the appropriate dean.
-This may be appealed if the student has reason to believe there are circumstances which should be considered.
-Forms for appeal are sent with the dismissal status letter.
-To appeal, the student must take the following steps:
+Students who are subject to dismissal will receive a letter of dismissal status from the appropriate dean.
+A student may appeal the dismissal if the student has reason to believe there are circumstances which should be considered.
+To appeal, the student must:

-- (1) The student must complete the satisfactory academic progress committee appeals form and submit it to the chair of the committee within the time frame stated in the notice sent by the academic dean. - (2) The student statement on the form must outline the reasons for the appeal and provide any applicable documentation. - (3) If requested by the appeals committee, the student must appear in person before the committee.
+- 1. complete the satisfactory academic progress appeal form and submit it to the chair of the committee within the time frame stated in the notice sent by the academic dean. - 2. describe a plan of action that the student will take to improve his/her academic performance and to regain satisfactory academic progress.
+The appeal should include any applicable documentation.

-If the appeal is granted by the committee, the student will be placed on probation.
+If the appeal is granted by the committee, the student will be placed on academic probation.
 If the student appeal is not accepted, the student will be dismissed.
 Dismissal requires total separation from the university.